Radzymin: History

 It was annexed by Prussia in the Third Partition of Poland in 1795.
 In 1807, it was regained by Poles and included within the newly formed, however short-lived Duchy of Warsaw.
 During the Austro–Polish War of 1809, it was the site of the Battle of Radzymin (1809), which ended in a Polish victory.
 Following the duchy's dissolution in 1815, the town fell to the Russian Partition of Poland.
-During the January Uprising, on July 30, 1863, a skirmish between Polish insurgents and Russian soldiers took place there.
+During the January uprising, on July 30, 1863, a skirmish between Polish insurgents and Russian soldiers took place there.
 Russian soldiers surrounded a Polish insurgent unit, but after a short battle the Poles managed to break through the encirclement and escape towards Kałuszyn.
 Following World War I, in 1918, Poland regained independence and control of the town.
 During the Polish–Soviet War, in August 1920, it was the site of the Battle of Radzymin (1920), in which Poles defeated the invading Russians.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany.
+Several Poles who fought in the Battle of Radzymin in 1920 and further two local Poles were murdered by the Russians in the Katyn massacre in 1940.
 In August 1944, it was the site of the Battle of Radzymin (1944) between Germany and the advancing Soviet troops.